dfilppi/cfyx/README.md

 ### Installation

 Put the cfyx file in a directory of your choice, and add it to the beginning of your PATH variable ( via .bash_profile, etc...).
+Also add an alias for complete transparency, e.g. alias cfy=cfyx

 ### Theory of operation